sshonosuke/GR2D2/README.md

 The repository includes the following 3 files.

-- gR2D2.R: Scriot to implement the proposed CSM model for graphical modeling
+- `gR2D2.R`: Scriot to implement the proposed CSM model for graphical modeling
-- Competitors.R: Scriot to implement existing shrinkage pirors
+- `Competitors.R`: Scriot to implement existing shrinkage pirors
-- Example.R: Scriot to run a oneshot simulation
+- `Example.R`: Scriot to run a oneshot simulation